teamdeeson/deeson-dev-challenge/README.md

 3. What is Drush and how will it help you to develop your site?
 4. In the ddc_theme module, what is the `ddc_theme_preprocess_node` function doing?
 5. What is the purpose of the Gruntfile.js file in the ddc_theme and how do you use it?
+6. What is the coder module and why is what it's doing important?

 ## Challenge
 Your client has asked you to make some improvements to the site.
 Here are their requests: